PrefectHQ/prefect/docs/README.md

 ### Prefect

-We've reimagined data engineering for the data science era.
-Prefect is a new workflow management system, designed for modern infrastructure.
+We've rebuilt data engineering for the data science era.

+Prefect is a new workflow management system, designed for modern infrastructure and powered by the open-source Prefect Core workflow engine.
 Users organize `Tasks` into `Flows`, and Prefect takes care of the rest.

 Read the [docs](/introduction.html); get the [code](/agreement.html); ask us [anything](mailto:help@prefect.io)!